 Deb Castaldo, an adoption therapist and faculty member at the Rutgers University of Social Work, offered one reason from the side of the potential adoptee: stability.
 “Why would someone want to do this as an adult?
 Many reasons,” she told Today.
 “First, wanting to remove the stigma of not having a family, of not having a feeling of permanence.
 You can imagine what it’s like for someone who has no sense of belonging.”

-Other times, the adult adoption comes as more of a surprise — say, a person with no known living relatives befriends an older couple and an unshakeable bond forms.
+- Emotional bonding: An example of this basis for adult adoption would be when a person with no known living relatives befriends an older couple and an unshakeable bond forms.
 When a situation like this starts to feel like family, the group might decide to just make it official.
 The emotional attachment is already there; they simply have it solidified legally.

 A few key ways this process is different from child adoption?
 Because the adoptee in question is an adult, theirs is typically the only consent needed (and, if required by the state, spousal content).
 Plus, a home study is not typically required as it would be with child adoption.